Resources

 4. All participants must first submit a written, typed pitch of no more than 350 words.
 Your written pitch can include a brief description of characters, plot, themes, tone, writer background, comparable projects, etc. Any submission of more than 350 words will be disqualified from the competition.

-5. Pitches should be for feature films and episodic series only.
-Please do not pitch a short film.
+5. Pitches should be for feature films, episodic series, or short film scripts only.

 6. There is no limit to the number of projects you may submit.